oikos-cash/oikos-docs-bsc/content/contracts/Oikos.md

     If we consider a situation where the synth supply has not changed in the time period under consideration, then ownership fractions do not change even if prices do.
 Further assuming that there is only a single synth circulating, debt balances correspond to the same number of synths, although perhaps not the same value.

     In such a situation, we can think of each user having issued a particular quantity of synths.
-This quantity depends on the prices of synths and SNX at the time of issuance.
+This quantity depends on the prices of synths and OKS at the time of issuance.

     $$
     Q_s = \rho \ \frac{\pi'_c}{\pi'_s} \ Q_c
     $$

-    Whose value at the present time priced [in terms of SNX](#effectivevalue), which is what [`debtBalanceOf(account, "SNX")`](#debtbalanceof) returns, is:
+    Whose value at the present time priced [in terms of OKS](#effectivevalue), which is what [`debtBalanceOf(account, "OKS")`](#debtbalanceof) returns, is:

     $$
     {V_s}^{c} = \rho \ \frac{\pi'_c}{\pi'_s} \ \pi_c \ Q_c
     $$

-    Note that this computation has a factor of $\rho$ in it, and this must be divided out in order to ascertain the quantity of SNX which are presently locked.
+    Note that this computation has a factor of $\rho$ in it, and this must be divided out in order to ascertain the quantity of OKS which are presently locked.

     $$
     \text{lockedSnx} = \frac{{V_s}^{c}}{\rho} = \frac{\pi'_c}{\pi'_s} \ \pi_c \ Q_c
     $$

-    Which is to say that the quantity of SNX locked in this situation depends on the price.
+    Which is to say that the quantity of OKS locked in this situation depends on the price.

     !!! todo "Extend this to the multicurrency case"